• Skip to Main Navigation

 This unique study offers a wealth of data and information about the criteria for accessing a durable solution as well as the issues facing Iraqis today: Safety and Security; Standard of Living; Livelihood and Employment; Housing, Land, and Property; Personal and Other Documentation; Family Separation & Reunification; Participation in Public Affairs; and Access to Justice.

+Read more about the study here.
 The publications resulting from the study follow.
-More details on the study are below.

 Reports: